EsialRobotik/Simulateur/README.md

 ### table.json
 This is a json description of the forbidden zone of the table.
 There is two type of zone :
-- zonesInterdites : Static forbidden zone, like table border
+- forbiddenZones : Static forbidden zone, like table border
-- elementsJeu : Dynamic forbidden zone, addable and removale, like a play element
+- dynamicZones : Dynamic forbidden zone, addable and removale, like a play element